truecharts/public/README.md

 ## Feature addition(s) or enhancements

 Please first discuss with us the feature you want to add, especially if it's a large one.
-This is to ensure we haev an extendable and maintainable implementation!
+This is to ensure we have an extendable and maintainable implementation!

 Keep in mind that both docs and unit tests are required in order to complete/merge the feature addition or enhancement.